This post is also available in: PL

 AMR intralogistics – an alternative to traditional internal transport systems

-Autonomous Mobile Robots (AMRs) are an alternative not only to traditional intralogistics based on conveyors, industrial tractors, and forklifts.
+VersaBox is a manufacturer of Autonomous Mobile Robots (AMRs) which are an alternative not only to traditional intralogistics based on conveyors, industrial tractors, and forklifts.
 Despite many similarities, it is also a new solution when compared to Autonomous Guided Vehicles (AGVs).
 AMRs are truly autonomous: they are off the leash of direct and remote control.
 The do not have to follow designated paths – all they need is a specific destination, and the rest they will take care of themselves.
 They operate exactly as independently as people.
 The only difference being that they work faster, more accurately, and without break.

 By implementing AMRs, you gain an opportunity for a comprehensive optimisation of internal transport.
 The differences between traditional and AMR-based intralogistics will be outlined in three sections: planning and implementation of logistics processes, their execution, and control.